-- level the playing field for New Zealand companies in the EU market and vice versa
+- Level the playing field for businesses in NZ and the EU by reducing tariffs, duties and other trade barriers.

 Scoping summary document [PDF, 187 KB]

-In December 2015, MFAT called for public submissions on the proposed FTA between New Zealand and the European Union.
-The submissions process ran until March 2016.
+Between December 2015 and March 2016, we called for public submissions on the proposed FTA between New Zealand and the European Union.
+The published submissions are available here.

 Check back here for future events, visit public engagement on trade, or follow @MFATgovtNZ on Twitter for updates.